 What is Ethereum?

-The project’s goal is to democratize the internet by creating a ‘world computer’.
+The project’s goal is to democratise the internet by creating a ‘world computer’.
 It seeks to replace the traditional model of servers or clouds hosting data with a new proposition – ‘nodes’ provided by volunteers.
 The creators of Ethereum aim to introduce an alternative solution for data and apps that isn’t dependent on big technology firms.

 What determines the price of Ethereum?